 It’s finally warming up in my corner of the world, so it seemed fitting to bring a bit of sunshine indoors with this fun and easy Sun Craft for Kids!
 It is a simpler, yet still colorful twist on a traditional God’s Eye craft.
 With this activity, your kids will fine-tune their fine motor skills with the weaving and beading action, without the need for teacher assistance to tie in new colors of yarn.
 It’s sure to be a hit and makes a beautiful display at home or in the classroom!

 *Pair with our Kindergarten Printables BUNDLE for Summer!

 Sun Craft for Kids

-We’ve been on a bit of a weaving craft streak since making our Rainbow Paper Plate Loom earlier this Spring, and I love the focus that weaving brings out in children.
+We’ve been on a bit of a weaving craft streak since making our Rainbow Paper Plate Loom earlier this spring.
+I just love the focus that weaving brings out in children.

 - 3ft length yarn in yellow or orange – one end taped for easy bead stringing

-- 4 popsicle sticks, sun colors (multi-color packs are great to always have on hand!)
+- 4 popsicle sticks, sun colors (Multi-color packs are great to always have on hand!)

 - 16-24 pony beads, sun colors